Bug #1845

 "string" is accepted as a port input type but "STRING" is not

-Updated by Christopher Brooks almost 20 years ago
+Updated by Christopher Brooks about 20 years ago

 Ideally, we would have a combo box that would have the common types